Charles Chinedu Okeahalam

-Ekwueme Charles Chinedu Okeahalam - economist and businessman, is a co-founder of the investment group, AGH Capital which was established in 2002 and has been involved in a number of transactions in Sub-Saharan Africa.
+Charles Chinedu Okeahalam, clan name Ekwueme - economist and businessman, is a co-founder of the investment group, AGH Capital which was established in 2002 and has been involved in a number of transactions in Sub-Saharan Africa.

 As a policy maker in a number of African countries, he has led various initiatives such as revision of prudential regulatory frameworks, deposit insurance schemes, capital market development and financing of transnational infrastructure networks.

 Background and career

 He began his career as an investment analyst in 1986.
 From 1988 to 1990 he was a research fellow in economics at the University of Kent in Canterbury where he worked on the development of econometric models to forecast the demand for the Channel Tunnel and other infrastructure.
 He has also served as an advisor to a number of central banks, government ministries, the World Bank and the United Nations Economic Commission for Africa.
 From 1997 to 1998 he served as Financial Institutions Advisor to the Bank of Namibia, concurrently serving as a professor of banking and finance at the University of Namibia.
 In 1998 he directed an evaluation of the bank and non-bank prudential regulatory framework of Namibia, which led to the establishment of the Namibia Financial Institutions Supervisory Authority in 2001.
 In South Africa, he has served as key economic advisor to the ANC-led government on a number of initiatives.
 From 1999 to 2002 he served as lead advisor to the Reserve Bank of South Africa for the design and development of the South Africa deposit insurance scheme.
 In 2000 he served as the advisor to the Competition Commission on the attempted takeover of Standard Bank by Nedbank.
 He is an early proponent of the view that the most important economic variable for growth and governance in Africa is the supply of basic infrastructure.